victorshp/helpful-atm/README.md

 This app was tested locally with different tools and in different environments:
 * Third-party via Postman
 * Test environment via RSpec (ran it locally)
-* Development environment via Chrome Debugger
+* Development environment
-* Production environment via Heroku
+* Production environment IN Heroku